Inspiring Female Practitioners

 Tens of thousands of Tibetans continue to work for their compatriots in exile.
 To name just a few, the Dalai Lama’s sister, Jetsun Pema, has dedicated her life to creating a safe refuge for Tibetan children who have been sent by their parents across the ice-covered passes to India, in the hope of finding a better future in exile.
 The Tibetan Women’s Association has worked since its founding in 1959 to support Tibetan women and raise awareness for the education of nuns.
 Ani Chöying Drolma has used her successful singing career to sponsor more than a dozen charities in Nepal and establish Arya Tara School, the first school in Nepal to bring Western and Tibetan educations to nuns.
 Other Tibetan nuns and former nuns survived decades of torture in Chinese prisons and now use their voices, unafraid, to tell others the truth about the hell beneath the Chinese “kingdom of heaven.”

 Increasing numbers of Western women are inspired to follow the path forged by the Asian trailblazers.
-Scholar-practitioner Rita M. Gross wrote a timeless article in the Shambhala Sun about How American Woman are Changing Buddhism.
+The late scholar-practitioner Rita M. Gross wrote a timeless article in the Shambhala Sun about How American Woman are Changing Buddhism.
 The first Tibetan Buddhist nunnery in America, the Vajra Dakini Nunnery, is fledgling in Vermont under the American abbess Venerable Khenmo Nyima Drolma.
 Women continue to excel in studies, for instance, Venerable Kelsang Wangmo, the first female geshe, and all the myriad women, ordained or lay, who see their possibilities broaden as a direct result of the efforts of a few courageous pioneers.
 The life stories of female Buddhist teachers are varied and even include an heiress of the Hyatt Hotel, Linda Pritzker, now better known as Lama Tsomo.
 Read an interview with her here.

 The Yogini Project under the guidance of the Venerable Tsoknyi Rinpoche is committed to honoring female Buddhist practitioners all over the world.
 Find more resources for films about Buddhist women here and a reading list here.